Mason Crosby: Professional career

+Green Bay Packers

 2007 season

-Crosby was chosen by the Green Bay Packers in the sixth round (193rd overall) of the 2007 NFL Draft, the last of three consecutive picks for the Packers, and the third kicker overall.
+Crosby was selected by the Green Bay Packers in the sixth round (193rd overall) of the 2007 NFL draft, the last of three consecutive picks for the Packers, and the third kicker overall.
 Crosby entered training camp in a battle with incumbent placekicker Dave Rayner.
 During Green Bay's first pre-season game against the Pittsburgh Steelers, Crosby kicked a 52-yard field goal, the longest field goal in the history of Heinz Field.
 Crosby won the starting job during the final roster cut.
 In his first regular season game, Crosby converted all three field goals he attempted, including a 53-yarder and a 42-yard kick with two seconds left on the clock to help the Packers defeat the visiting Philadelphia Eagles 16–13.
 The kick was the first game-winner by a rookie on opening weekend since 1979 (when Matt Bahr achieved the same feat).
 Crosby was the first player in NFL history to kick a 50-yard field goal and a game-winning field goal with under a minute remaining in his NFL debut.
 Crosby was named NFC Special Teams Player of the Week (the first rookie kicker to receive this honor on opening weekend).

 Crosby was awarded the NFC Special Teams Player of the Month for November 2007.
-He led all NFL kickers with 54 points and tied for the lead with 12 field goals as the Packers posted a 4-1 mark.
+He led all NFL kickers with 54 points and tied for the lead with 12 field goals as the Packers posted a 4–1 mark.
 Crosby converted 12 of 15 field goals during November and was a perfect 18-for-18 on PATs.
-He had at least one field goal in every game, including four in the Week 9 win at Kansas City.
-His longest field goal of the month was a 52-yarder in the Week 13 contest at Dallas.
+He had at least one field goal in every game, including four in the Week 9 win at the Kansas City Chiefs.
+His longest field goal of the month was a 52-yarder in the Week 13 contest at the Dallas Cowboys.
 For the 2007 season, Crosby led the NFL with 130 points scored and his 24 field goals ranked first in the NFC.
 Crosby finished second for most points scored in a season by a rookie (Kevin Butler had 144 points for Chicago in 1985).
 Crosby finished 2007 with the highest-scoring season by a kicker in franchise history and third-highest season point total by any Packers player.